Allevon412/SyscallTempering/README.md

 I've left the printf statements in incase you would like to see how things are changed by the VEH.

+This proof of concept successfully launches the calculator under the supervision of Sophos EDR.
+Haven't tested against any other EDR (besides defender).

 WHy did i name it syscall Tempering?
 When it's supposed to be tampering?
 Well when i was playing diablo 4 I would randomly brick items due to the tempering system.
 When I started thinking of the idea of randomly selecting benign syscalls I couldn't get this feature out of my head and it's very similar to tampering so I figured it fit.